hapijs/hapi.dev/static/lib/tutorials/en_US/expresstohapi.md

     }
 });
 ```
 hapi has the functionality to respond with JSON data by default.
-They only thing you have to do is just return a valid JavaScript object and hapi will take care of the rest for you.
+The only thing you have to do is just return a valid JavaScript object and hapi will take care of the rest for you.

 ## <a name="plugins" ></a> Middleware vs Plugins and Extensions